 This is not an apartment dog that will be content to be left on his own.
-If he is bored, he can be extremely destructive and since he is big, he will be quite capable of turning one’s apartment upside down.
+If he is bored, he can be extremely destructive and since he is big, he is quite capable of turning one’s apartment upside down.

 Outgoing but Aggressive

-The Airedale Terrier temperament is that of an outgoing, confident dog.
-However an Airedale can, on occasion, become aggressive so it is important through his regimen of training that you clearly and very early show him who's the boss.
+The outgoing Airedale Terrier temperament makes him a confident dog.
+However, an Airedale can, on occasion, become aggressive so it is important through his regimen of training that you clearly and very early on show him who's the boss.

-Having said that, it is not a good idea, however “sweet” your Airedale’s temperament is, to have pets that his natural instinct considers prey… like rabbits, hamsters or rats.
+However, it is not a good idea, no matter how “sweet” your Airedale’s temperament is, to have pets that he would naturally consider prey, like rabbits, hamsters or rats.

 Vigilant and Protective

-I will reiterate the need for early socialization as well as the need to establish his position in the family hierarchy.
+I must reiterate here the need for early socialization, as well as the need for you to establish his position in the family hierarchy.

-This will also help in his behavior in the presence of younger children.
+Don’t let him do it, or he’ll walk on you forever.
+Doing this will also help his behavior in the presence of younger children.

 Barking and Chasing

 The Airedale is an athletic breed, a hunter.
 He needs his physical exercise.
-Without it, he will have a ton of nervous energy in surplus, searching for an outlet.
+Without it, he will have a ton of nervous energy in surplus, and he will search for an outlet.

 If, as is possible in such a situation, he is also not getting enough attention and mental stimulation, he is going to become a handful, barking at the slightest provocation and chasing anything that moves.

-Individuals vary; also, their requirements change over time.
+Individuals vary, and their requirements change over time.
 As a puppy, you will have to keep him occupied on a regular basis; as he matures, his needs will reduce.
 You will have to tweak his regimen as his personality matures.